 Sedges have edges.
 Rushes are round.
 Grasses are hollow up from the ground/have elbows down to the ground.

-After doing some online research and digging through a few native plant, pond and grass/grass-like plant books, we were still stumped.
-So, we put the images out to several co-horts to help us with identification.
-Fortunately, one friend who had fallen in love with this plant’s little brown tufts remembered that it’s some kind of rush.
+We were able to determine this plant was some kind of rush.
 With that information in hand, we dug back into our resource library and were able to determine that despite having flat leaves with edges, this is indeed the native plant Juncus ensifolius, also known as the sword-leaf rush.

 But one rush is not the same as all rushes.

 The good news is the mystery plant in our pond is a native plant meant to live in our wetlands.
 And, much like plain old common rush, these will thrive in a wet garden design.

 Finally, let’s not forget those true ornamental grasses!